 1. Do you need a big data solution?

 Consider adopting a big data solution if your use case requires

 2. What is your big data use case?

 Before you can figure out what to buy, you need to

 A good way to answer this question is to identify the

 4. What skills does your team have (or will need to acquire)?

 Again, if you don’t have a data scientist or engineer on board already, you likely don’t need a big data solution.
 The next most important skill — the one most analysts spend the most time on — is preprocessing, i.e., integrating different formats and cleaning the data.
 Big data usually means

-One way to overcome the preprocessing bottleneck is with a tool like Panoply that does a lot of that integration and data cleaning automatically.
+One way to overcome the preprocessing bottleneck is with a data management platform like Panoply that does a lot of that integration and data cleaning automatically.
 Another way is with tools that all support the same formats out of the box.
 If users do the data preprocessing manually, R and Python can handle virtually any format (e.g., SAS, CSV, MongoDB).
 The human factor should also

 On this one, a lot depends on your users.
 Those who like to code may prefer open source tools because they can “look under the hood” and tweak the software.
 Others may prefer the drag-and-drop style more likely found in proprietary tools.
 Other factors to consider are extensibility and type of support (see questions 6 and 10).